i1abnrk/fc_attitudeai/README.md

 It compiles with freeciv-trunk as of writing.
 This may change.
 It is recommended to use only on Linux at the moment.

-HOW TO USE
+HOW TO BUILD
-1) copy the files recursively into an svn checkout of freeciv
+1) Build freeciv in its own directories, configured with --enable-shared --enable-aimodules
-2) run autogen.sh with the following options:
+2) ./autogen.sh in fc_attitudeai
-   --enable-debug --enable-shared --enable-aimodules=experimental
+3) run 'configure' for fc_attitudeai, with options --with-freecivbld=/path/to/freeciv/builddir --with-freecivsrc=/path/to/freeciv/srcdir
-3) type 'make' and cross your fingers
+4) make